 How trauma affects the brain

 Trauma affects the brain in the following ways:

 - The amygdala, your brain’s alarm system for when threats are detected, can become hyperactive due to trauma.
 Your brain then constantly engages in scanning for and assessing threats.
 The result is that you’ll feel constantly anxious, vulnerable and fearful.

-- The hippocampus, which is the part of the brain that processes your memories, can change.
-Instead of depositing memories in the outer layer of the brain for long-term storage, memories are stuck in a “here and now” loop.
-You’ll then experience intrusive and disturbing memories over and over.
+- The hippocampus — the part of the brain that processes your memories — can change.
+Instead of depositing memories in the outer layer of the brain for long-term storage, memories become stuck in a “here and now” loop.
+As a result, you’ll experience intrusive and disturbing memories over and over.

-- The cortex, the part of your brain that helps you accomplish tasks, is overridden by deeper instincts of survival that come from deep within your inner brain.
-Survival instincts can overcome logic, decrease your thinking processes and diminish your ability to control your behavior.
+- The cortex, or the part of your brain responsible for accomplishing tasks, is overridden by deeper instincts of survival that come from within your inner brain.
+Survival instincts can overrule logic, decrease your thinking processes and diminish your ability to control your behavior.

 In other words, traumatic stress can leave you in a state of perpetual flight or fight.
 When you’re experiencing flashbacks and feeling like you need to constantly be on alert, i.e. are living in a never-ending state of stress, your brain instinctively begins to look for ways in which to alleviate those emotions.

 Numerous research has discovered an undeniable link between trauma and addiction.

 For example, one of the original studies of Adverse Childhood Experiences (ACEs) discovered that adults who experienced four or more traumatic incidences (in this study identified as abuse, neglect, losing a parent, domestic violence or living with a family member with a mental illness) in their childhood were three times more likely to develop an addiction as an adult.